Security-Onion-Solutions/securityonion-docs/beats.rst

 Run ``sudo so-allow`` and select ``b`` to allow your Winlogbeat agents to send their logs to Security Onion.

 Navigate to the Downloads page in the Security Onion Console and download the linked Winlogbeat agent - this link will take you to the correct version of Winlogbeat for your Elastic version.
-Install Winlogbeat and configure it to send logs to ``MANAGEMENT:5044``.
-Transport encryption is NOT enabled by default.
+Install Winlogbeat and configure it to send logs to port ``5044`` on your management node.
+Please note that transport encryption is NOT enabled by default.

 If you are shipping Sysmon logs, confirm that your Winlogbeat configuration does NOT use the Elastic Sysmon module.
 Security Onion will do all the necessary parsing.